-Walnut Sandwich Bread is my take on walnut bread that originally appeared in Cooking Light years ago.
-It makes a 9×5 inch loaf that’s perfect for sandwiches or toast.
+Walnut Sandwich Bread is my take on a walnut bread recipe that originally appeared in Cooking Light years ago.
+It makes a 9x5 inch loaf that's perfect for sandwiches or toast.
 My family loves it.
 The original version called for rosemary, so feel free to throw some in.
 We prefer to leave it out so we can use if for peanut butter toast.

 Walnut Sandwich Bread